 - Gross misuse of the city’s credit cards at area restaurants and department stores

-As a result of our investigations the city finally got around to publishing its utility rates on its bills; it disclosed more info about its true financial losses during Pony Express Days; it cleaned up many of its sloppy accounting practices; its employees reduced the number of non-business related trips they made using city vehicles; and it even lowered our natural gas rates to an appropriate level, which is now saving residents hundreds of dollars every year.
+As a result of our investigations the city finally got around to publishing its utility rates on its bills; it disclosed more info about its true financial losses during Pony Express Days; it cleaned up many of its sloppy accounting practices; its employees reduced the number of non-business related trips they made using city vehicles; and it even lowered our natural gas rates to an appropriate level, which saved residents hundreds of dollars per year.
 Our former mayor, Heather Jackson, in a vain attempt to win re-election, even started fixing the city’s roads, which she neglected for many years while she was busy throwing parties for her favorite constituent groups using taxpayer money.

 While we have accomplished many things, there’s still a lot of work to do.
 The city keeps paying its under-qualified and dishonest employees top-tier salaries, and it still spends way too much on public relations and entertainment.
 Plus, there’s a culture of corruption among its employees that will only really change when they are held accountable for their past transgressions.